bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ## About triggers

-With every public sample app, the primary workflow gets triggered when code is pushed to the Feature branch.
+With every sample app, the primary workflow gets triggered when code is pushed to the Feature branch.
 If code is pushed content to the develop branch, then the deploy workflow gets triggered.

 ![](/img/triggers-sample-app.png)